OpenSeed-org/OpenSeed/docs/user-guide.en.md

 ## 🔧 What you need

-- ✅ A 3D-printed OpenSteel plate (see instructions below)
+- ✅ A 3D-printed OpenSeed plate (see instructions below)
 - ✅ A **spring-loaded automatic center punch** (no hammer needed)
 - ✅ Your 12 or 24-word BIP39 seed phrase

 ---

-## 🏗️ How to print the OpenSteel plate
+## 🏗️ How to print the OpenSeed plate

 1. **Download the STL file**
-   OpenSteel will offer multiple variants  available in the `/designs` folder of this repository.
+   OpenSeed will offer multiple variants  available in the `/designs` folder of this repository.

 2. **Use a 3D printing service**
    Upload the file to a metal 3D printing provider such as: